 The last thing IT teams want is to spend time and money to execute a migration project and run into costly delays or failures.
 They are protective about moving systems and databases that power essential operations because, if the migration doesn’t go as planned, there could be a detrimental impact on the bottom line.

 None of this, however, should prevent a business from moving to the cloud.
-But instead of rushing ahead, or worse, not moving forward at all—there are steps you can take to minimise risk and ensure your workloads, databases and systems will work properly in the cloud.
+But instead of rushing ahead, or worse, not moving forward at all—there are steps you can take to minimize risk and ensure your workloads, databases and systems will work properly in the cloud.

 Pre-Migration Testing Options

 There are several ways a business can migrate, so choosing the right platform approach is key part of avoiding disruption to the business or performance issues.
 At Navisite, we offer a pre-migration assessment that helps customers assess their options, understand the cost implications and choose the right migration path for their business.
-Testing is a key part of the process—and one that most organisations we work with choose to do in some capacity.
+Testing is a key part of the process—and one that most organizations we work with choose to do in some capacity.

 As with most aspects of moving to the cloud, there is no one-size-fits-all solution.
 But in general, there are two types that are designed to show how your workloads, systems and databases will run in a real-world cloud setting prior to production cutover:

-- Standard Proof of Concept (POC) – A standard POC is helpful for organisations that want to know, on a broad basis, if their workloads and databases will work in the public cloud—Amazon Web Services (AWS) or Microsoft Azure, for example.
+- Standard Proof of Concept (POC) – A standard POC is helpful for organizations that want to know, on a broad basis, if their workloads and databases will work in the public cloud—Amazon Web Services (AWS) or Microsoft Azure, for example.
 In this case, a non-production environment is migrated to AWS or Azure, so IT professionals can test workloads and databases first to make sure they will run as expected.

 - Real Application Testing (RAT) – RAT is a more granular level of testing and is best for companies that require deeper analysis and validation of a specific aspect of technology (e.g., disc performance, CPU speed) or a critical business process (e.g., a payroll or billing run that needs to be completed within a specific timeframe).
 With RAT, specific workloads are “stress-tested” for performance, capacity, speed or other criteria.
 A specified process is recorded in an on-premises environment and then run in AWS or Azure against real-word demands to ensure it meets specific technical and user experience requirements.
 If it doesn’t meet the specified criteria, the results are helpful in identifying how the process can be modified to ensure success.

-To summarise POC and RAT in non-technical terms, let’s pretend you want to buy a new car.
+To summarize POC and RAT in non-technical terms, let’s pretend you want to buy a new car.
 POC would be akin to test driving the car to make sure it’s comfortable and acceptable on a broad level, and RAT would be like making sure it could complete a fast lap around a professional race track within the timeframe you established as the benchmark for success.